Intro-Quantitative-Geology/Lesson-13-Thermochronology-I/Lesson/Final-report.md

   - This should summarize the main findings of your exercise.
 - **References**
   - Include a list of cited references from your report.
-  This list should include at least 5 primary sources.
+  This list should include at least 6 primary sources.
 - **Appendices**
-  - Include a copy (copy/paste) of the Python code laboratory exercise 7 here.
+  - Include a copy (copy/paste) of the Python code Exercise 14 here.
   This can be in 8 point Courier font.